EdwinTun98/tp/docs/DeveloperGuide.md

 This section describes some details on how certain features are implemented.

-## SetCategoryBudgetCommand & BudgetCommand Features
+## SetCategoryBudgetCommand & BudgetCommand Classes

 **Overview**: